SUNY Downstate Health Sciences University

 There are several central offices on campus that will assist you in preparing and running a clinical trial:

-Sponsored Programs Administration will assist with the review, negotiation and execution of confidential disclosure agreements (CDAs) and non-disclosure agreements (NDAs).
-They are responsible for the review and negotiation of all clinical trial agreements (CTAs) and provide assistance and consultation with budget preparation.
-SPA interacts and communicates with sponsors, clinical research organizations (CROs) and other entities on behalf of the institution, researchers and departments on issues related to clinical trials.
+The Contracts team will review, negotiate and execute Confidential Disclosure Agreements (CDAs) and Non-disclosure Agreements (NDAs).
+They are also responsible for the review and negotiation of all Clinical Trial Agreements (CTAs).
+They interact and communicate with sponsors, clinical research organizations (CROs) and other entities on behalf of the institution, researchers and departments on issues related to all clinical trials.

 The Research Pharmacy will store and provide drug preparation for your clinical trials and follow all sponsor and federal requirements in regards to dispensing and destroying medications.